 A complete itinerary along with maps, clothing and equipment list, will be issued upon registration.

 Depending on the time of our Heli flight out (ideally after lunch), we will either do a ½ day hike in the morning or fly out earlier and spend some more time in Dawson City after checking into our hotel.
-We will arrive early evening and dine at one of the local restaurants.
-We will stay at accommodations located in the heart of Dawson City, where we can finally enjoy a hot shower.
+We will arrive before evening and plan to have a group dinner at one of the local restaurants.
+We will stay at The Bunkhouse, and clean up for our trip back to Whitehorse.

 inclusions and exclusions at a glance